 The overarching message we’re trying to put across here is that you need to treat your people like people.

-HR is not just about processing time off requests and doing payroll admin - it’s about building a great place to work so that your team performs at their best.
+HR is not just about processing time off requests and doing payroll admin - it’s about building a great place to work so that your team performs at its best.
 You aren’t going to achieve this by treating them like a number and punishing them for behaving like a person.

 Take the time, and reap the benefits